 American Academy of Family Physicians Direct Primary Care

 See our prices on our pricing page.
-We charge a flat monthly fee and in exchange you get unlimited office visits, close to wholesale prices on prescription medication & lab testing, your doctor's email address & cell phone number, and a whole lot more.
+We charge a flat monthly fee and in exchange you get primary care office visits, close to wholesale prices on prescription medication & lab testing, your doctor's email address & cell phone number, and a whole lot more.

 We don't charge an enrollment fee when you sign up.